 The course has been designed to cover all the key skills to install, fault find, inspect and test electric vehicle charging points.

-This course teaches you how to install electrical vehicle charging points in compliance with BS 7671, the Electrical Safety Quality and Continuity Regulations and the new IET Code of Practice.
+This course teaches you how to install electric vehicle charging points in compliance with BS 7671, the Electrical Safety Quality and Continuity Regulations and the new IET Code of Practice.

 The qualification aims to provide expert guidance to learners wanting to gain knowledge and understanding on Electric Vehicle charging equipment installation.

-With lock systems becoming ‘smarter’ and access control systems more popular than ever, locksmiths looking to add an extra string to their bow might find training in this area hugely profitable decision.
-Widening your skill set and accepting access control work will help you to further grow your business and take on more work.
+With lock systems becoming ‘smarter’ and access control systems more popular than ever, locksmiths looking to add an extra string to their bow might find training in this area a hugely profitable decision.
+Widening your skillset and accepting access control work will help you to further grow your business and take on more work.
 If you’re looking to get ahead of the crowd, consider booking onto: